-- You should expect to feel sore for at least two to three hours after the procedure, somewhat like a sunburn or chappy.
+- You should expect to feel sore for at least two to three hours after the procedure.
+It may feel chapped or like a sunburn.

-- Remember the color is going to be very dark for the first few days until it starts healing.
+- The color is going to be very dark for the first few days until it starts healing.
 Color will soften, and it is hard to predict how much so.
 Touching area with fingers and rubbing can lead to infections of the treated area.

 - Do not use ice, as it WILL cause infection.

 - Expect to have some flaking.
-Keep applying the A&D ointment.
+Keep applying Brow Balm.

 - Expect your skin to be white around the area where the numbing cream was applied.
 It will disappear when the numbing wears off, this is blanching.

 - If you experience itching, this just means it is in the process of healing and might be dry.
 Please do not scratch it or pull/rub at it!
-Applying ointment will help relieve the discomfort of tightness.
+Applying Brow Balm will help relieve the discomfort of tightness.

 - Do not touch area with your fingers, as it could cause a infection.